ooni/probe-cli/internal/README.md

 ## Tutorials

-The [tutorial](tutorial) contains tutorials on writing new experiments, using measurements libraries, and networking code.
+The [tutorial](tutorial) package contains tutorials on writing new experiments, using measurements libraries, and networking code.

 ## Network extensions